Dbcube/query-builder/README.md

 ## Table Operations

-DBCube Query Builder focuses on data operations.
-Table creation and schema management are handled by other DBCube components.
+Dbcube Query Builder focuses on data operations.
+Table creation and schema management are handled by other Dbcube components.

 ```typescript
 // Access table for operations